Command Line Interfaces

 - -p, --project <project>

-Required The name of the project to be created.
+Required The name of the project for which to discover the available experiment configurations.

 Options